Synchronization of Quasi-Particle Excitations in a Quantum Gas with Cavity-Mediated Interactions

-Figures~\ref{fig:concept}\,(c-e) show the energies of the SR1 and the SR2 modes as function of the transverse pump strength for three different $\Delta_\text{c}$, calculated using our model.
+Figures~\ref{fig:concept}\,(c-d) show the calculated energies of the SR1 and the SR2 modes as function of the transverse pump strength for two different $\Delta_\text{c}$.
 At $\VTP=0$, both modes start at $\SI{1}{\Er}$, the recoil energy.
 Increasing $\VTP$ initially reduces both mode energies, but their behavior depends on the detuning.
 For small detuning (panel~c), both modes soften completely, with SR1 softening faster than SR2.
-At intermediate detuning (panel~d), the SR1 mode softens and re-hardens beyond the tip of the SR1 phase in the phase diagram (see panel b) at $\VTP \approx \SI{4}{\Er}$, while the SR2 mode fully softens at higher $\VTP$, resulting in a mode crossing of the SR1 and the SR2 modes.
-At larger detuning (panel~e), the same qualitative behavior persists, but the SR1 mode softens less and the crossing shifts to smaller $\VTP$.
-At this intersection, the energy gap between the modes vanishes, which will -- in presence of dissipation -- lead to coupling between the two modes and favor their synchronization, as discussed later.
+At larger detuning (panel~d), the SR1 mode softens and rehardens beyond the tip of the SR1 phase in the phase diagram (see panel b) at $\VTP \approx \SI{4}{\Er}$, while the SR2 mode fully softens at higher $\VTP$, resulting in a mode crossing of the SR1 and the SR2 modes.
+At this intersection, the energy gap between the modes vanishes, which will, in presence of dissipation, lead to coupling between the two modes and favor their synchronization.
+To provide an intuitive picture, we draw an analogy to two pendulums coupled by a damping element (panel~e), which synchronize when the dissipation is sufficiently strong.
+In our system, the pendulums correspond to fluctuations of two distinct quasiparticle excitations, and the damping arises from the coupling of the cavity field to the electromagnetic vacuum.
+This simplistic analogy illustrates how dissipation can mediate synchronization between modes.

 We experimentally map out the phase diagram as a function of detuning $\Delta_c$ and pump lattice depth $\VTP$, see Fig.~\ref{fig:PD}(a) for a fixed imbalance parameter $\gamma=1.4(1)$.
 We linearly ramp $\VTP$ from 0 to \SI{19.4(7)}{\Er} within \SI{50}{\milli\second}, repeating the same experimental sequence for various values of $\Delta_c$.
 The ramping time is chosen to ensure adiabaticity with respect to the trapping frequencies, while remaining short enough to keep atom loss low~\cite{suppmat}.
 We continuously record the light field leaking out of the cavity and extract the field amplitude $\alpha$ as function of $\VTP$ and $\Delta_c$.
 The resulting phase diagram reveals three distinct phases as calculated by our model.
-In the superfluid (SF) phase, we detect only the vacuum noise of the cavity mode.
+In the superfluid phase, we detect only the vacuum noise of the cavity mode.
 In the two self-organized phases, SR1 and SR2, nonzero average intracavity fields are observed.